- B.S.–Art and B.S.-Art with Graphic Design option

 - Bachelor of Fine Arts (BFA) and Bachelor of Fine Arts (BFA) with Graphic Design option

 The Department of Art conducts an exemplary experimental undergraduate program emphasizing the importance of a broad background in the study and practice of visual art and design, liberal arts, and knowledge of art and design movements throughout history.

-The nationally and internationally recognized faculty of visual artists provides a stimulating educational environment to prepare students for careers in a broad array of creative fields and/or graduate study.
-The program also supports and encourages the development of a visually literate community.
+The nationally and internationally recognized faculty of visual artists and designers provides a stimulating educational environment to prepare students for careers in a broad array of creative fields and/or graduate study.
+The program also supports and encourages the development of a visually and culturally literate community.

 Information about faculty, staff, and other contributors to the Department of Art can be found on the department's website.